avaneev/biteopt/README.md

 1. A cost-ordered population of previous solutions is maintained.
 A solution is an independent parameter vector which is evolved towards a better solution.
 On every iteration, one of the 4 best solutions is evolved (best selection allows strategy to be less sensitive to noise).
+At start, solution vectors are initialized almost on hyper-box boundaries.

 ![equation1](http://quicklatex.com/cache3/8b/ql_66f6b6e1379996e5dceb22a4238fb08b_l3.png)